damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/3. Design/Behavioral model/README.md

  ```
-1. what minimum documentation should the simulation model provide?
+1. What minimum documentation should the simulation model provide?

   - Identify the type of simulation
     - Mechanical simulation